Canon 1300D versus Sony A58

 The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha SLT-A58 are two digital cameras that were revealed to the public, respectively, in March 2016 and February 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 19.8 MP.

 The physical size and weight of the Canon 1300D and the Sony A58 are illustrated in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A58 is considerably smaller (6 percent) than the Canon 1300D.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A58 is notably smaller (6 percent) than the Canon 1300D.
 However, the Sony A58 is slightly heavier (1 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the Sony A58 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.